Absentee Voting - Special Election

 Voting at the Absentee Voting Place

 Additionally, Teton County has an absentee polling place that is located in the basement of the Teton County Administration Building.
-All qualified electors wishing to vote in person by absentee may vote at the absentee polling site for both the Primary and General elections.
+All qualified electors wishing to vote in person by absentee may vote at the absentee polling site.

-The absentee polling site is open Monday to Friday, 8 a.m. to 5 p.m. for 45 days prior to each Primary, General, and Special election.
+The absentee polling site is open Monday to Friday, 8 a.m. to 5 p.m. for 40 days prior to a Special election.
+The absentee polling site will be open September 26, 2019 to November 4, 2019.
 Please keep in mind that the absentee polling site is not open on Election Day.
 You must vote at a designated vote center on Election Day.

 Other Ways to Absentee Vote